mscastillo/NG2B/NG2B.md

 After running a job, you will have two files with the same name of you script, followed by an **o** or **e** and the job identifier, capturing the standar output and the errors during the execution of the script.

-You can kill any job by using `qdel`.
-To kill an arrays of jobs, you will need to kill each subjob in the array one by one.
-Consider the use of a loop to perform this task.

 ```bash
 qstat -a
 # Job id            Name      ...